JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Day 37

-Monday, 18 September, 2022
+Monday, 19 September, 2022

 Today, was the first day of my new programming blog.
 I have been toying around with the idea for a bit and then on Twitter when @Wraytheon_ asked for links to people's Programming blogs, I just decided to take the leap and start my blog.
 Here is a link to my first Video. https://www.youtube.com/watch?v=O261Qpww5t4 https://rumble.com/v1kr2n3-python-functions-lists-and-memory-management.html Today, I ran through several programming examples that all went into how Python handles lists when working with functions.
 In the process I got an insight into how memory management works in Python, and I really enjoyed it.

+Day 38

+Tuesday, 20 September, 2022

+Today was my second video of my learning programming series.
+I started work on a program to iterate through complex lists.
+And quickly got in over my head.
+I need to go back through the preparation material to figure a few things out.
+Tomorrow, I need to figure out how to iterate through complex lists.
+I have part of what needs to happen, I just need to turn it into a loop.
+The link to my video is here. https://www.youtube.com/watch?v=vOZuqkBgzDA